Dollar slams yen and safe-haven status, gold gains

 A rally that had lifted major U.S. and European stock indexes to record highs this week lost steam, as investors fretted about the spread of the coronavirus outside of China.

-The pan-European STOXX 600 index lost 0.86%.
 Paris’ main index fell 0.8% as luxury stocks, which derive a chunk of their demand from Chinese customers, fell after the number of coronavirus cases outside China spiked.

 LVMH, Kering and spirits maker Pernod Ricard slid between 2.2% and 3.5%.